uniomni/survey/README.md

 # survey
-Software tools for analysing data from surveys
+Software for analysing data from the 2021 GA Digital Science Maturity and Skills survey

+To Run:

+python rank_skills.py Digital\ Science\ Maturity\ and\ Skills\ Deep\ Dive\ -\ 210820.csv